Finding Your Way in the Wake of a Suicide:

-There will be a hole in your heart forever, when someone you love and care about departs this life.
+There will be a hole in your heart forever when someone you love and care about departs this life.
 A willful departure compounds those feelings of loss.

 As time passes I find myself constantly reflecting on the past and struggling to live in the moment.
 I personally put little effort in the tomorrows, but then I am OLD.

 I was not at all interested in going.
 At the time, I had no idea what a support group was.
-I thought this was about the worse idea I could imagine.
+I thought this was the worse idea I could imagine.
 That first night, walking down the basement stairs to a large room (with no visible windows) added to the gloom.
 I was taken back because most folks seemed to know each other and some were even laughing and cutting up.
 One word comes to mind, WEIRD.
 I wanted to leave.

 As the session started each person, in a round robin fashion, stated their name, the name of the person they lost, the relationship, the date and the method of departure.
 That was shocking . . . ultimate discomfort.
 From time to time I made eye contact with others and had it not been for Kathleen, I would have walked out.

-Over my life I had been involved in a lot of group activities and meetings (through work, Church and Scouts.)
+Over my life, I had been involved in a lot of group activities and meetings (through work, Church and Scouts.)
 So, I had encountered lots of folks I did not know.
-These people were little different, in appearance.
+These people were little different, in physical appearance.
 As the session proceeded with stories and comments, I began to think “these people are crazy.”

-When the session concluded an older fellow, (I was 58 at the time,) Paul Appelbaum, came over to speak with me.
+When the session concluded an older fellow, (I was 58 at the time,) Paul, came over to speak with me.
 The only thing he said that I remember was “You are never going to figure this out, you can never truly know.”
 That statement made him an instant adversary, who had no idea what he was talking about.
 Leaving that room was the only relief of the evening.

 On the way home, to my shock, Kathleen proceed to convince me I needed to give these sessions a try (for a while.)
 That made me think that even Kathleen was crazy.
-I think I just did not want to hear anything, because nothing made any sense to me.
+I think I just did not want to hear anything because nothing made any sense to me.

 So my message here is . . . pay attention and select your rebuilding path carefully.
 Not everything that works for some will work for you.
 However, chances of rebuilding on your own are really low.
-Don’t allow yourself to become withdraw and isolated.
+Don’t allow yourself to become withdrawn and isolated.
 I have never seen that work for anyone.
 Sermon over.